S.O.S. Emergency Food Rations

 These contain a high amount of sugar which makes them taste pretty good.
 Add in the fact that you can choose from coconut or cinnamon and these taste better than you’d expect.

 They’re designed for situation when you may be without water so they don’t need any kind of preparation and they don’t make you thirsty when you eat them.
+You can still add some survival water pouches if you’re looking for easy to store water with the same shelf life.

 SOS Emergency Food Rations suffer from the same major drawback that other emergency rations do…they’re designed to give you a minimal amount of calories to keep you alive.
 They are not going to keep you full or happy.